GongSunFangYun/MCMSA/README.md

 # MCMSA[Minecraft Microsoft Authentication]

 A cross-platform Minecraft Microsoft authentication library implemented in multiple programming languages, supporting device code flow authentication.
-You can even reference this project as a library—because all the processes are automated!
-You only need to handle the final JSON!
-(There are even sample codes for every language!)
+You can reference this project as a third-party library in your project—because all the processes are automated!
+You only need to handle variable assignments and method calls!

 ## Supported Languages